 Election due: Elections for a new president and parliament are expected on October 5.

 Backdrop: Brazil, the biggest economy in Latin America, faces an uncertain election year.
-Its stock market, down more than seven percent so far this year, has been battered by Federal Reserve tapering fears.
-A severe drought is stretching the country's finances, the central bank has hiked interest rates by 325 basis points since April last year to contain inflation and last year a small demonstration against a 50-cent rise in bus fares exploded into the biggest street protest Brazil has witnessed in years.
+Its stock market, down almost seven percent so far this year, has been battered by Federal Reserve tapering fears.
+A severe drought is stretching the country's finances, the central bank has hiked interest rates by 350 basis points since April last year to contain inflation and last year a small demonstration against a 50-cent rise in bus fares exploded into the biggest street protest Brazil has witnessed in years.